Naubat Khan: Marriage

 Mughal Emperor Akbar himself arranged the marriage of Naubat Khan to Tansen's daughter, Saraswati.
 Saraswati accepted Islam and was named Hussaini.
 They had a son named Lal Khan.
 Lal Khan was the son-in-law of Tansen's son Bilas Khan.
-Lal Khan would become the chief musician of Emperor Shahjahan.
+Lal Khan would become the chief musician of Mughal Emperor Shahjahan.
 Shahajahan conferred on him the title of Gunsamundra.

 Subject of individual portrait

 Only highly ranked figures of the court enjoyed the privilege of being painted alone or within an assembly by the painters of the court and Naubat Khan is one of the rare musicians – along with the illustrious singer-composer Tansen – to have been the subject of an individual portrait.
 Both Tansen and Naubat Khan were individually immortalized by artists of the Imperial atelier during the reign of Mughal Emperor Akbar.

 A well-known portrait of Naubat Khan painted during Akbar's reign and attributed to the artist Mansur, is held in the British Museum.
 Another tinted drawing of him is in the Museum of Fine Arts, Boston and yet another from the Edwin Binney 3rd Collection is presently held in the San Diego Museum of Art.

+In a fourth portrait from Karl and Meherbai Khandalavala Collection a plump Naubat Khan is standing crossed-legged and playing a Rudra Veena (stringed instrument).
+He is wearing a striped pajama and translucent muslin jama.
+An inscription on the top identifies him as Naubat Khan, the son-in-law of Tansen, (famous musician of Emperor Akbar’s court).Presently held in Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai.

-In a fourth portrait of Naubat Khan, part of a Double Sided Muraqqa Folio, Naubat Khan is shown playing a rudra vina, or bin, with its large round orange gourds, wearing an Akbar period white muslin chakdar (four pointed) jama with a small white kulhadar (an early Akbar-style turban) on his head.
+In a fifth portrait of Naubat Khan, part of a Double Sided Muraqqa Folio, Naubat Khan is shown playing a rudra vina, or bin, with its large round orange gourds, wearing an Akbar period white muslin chakdar (four pointed) jama with a small white kulhadar (an early Akbar-style turban) on his head.
 The reverse side of the image has calligraphic nasta'liq script.
 It contains a work of poetry (possibly Sufi poetry), reading: